 This recipe for Lemongrass Turmeric Tofu Curry is easy to make, high in protein, kid-friendly, and very flavorful.

-The curry's delicious flavor comes from Mekhala Lemongrass Turmeric Paste, a lovely cooking paste made from fresh ingredients including lemongrass, shallots, galangal, lime juice, turmeric, and Himalayan pink salt.
+The curry's delicious flavor comes from Mekhala Lemongrass Turmeric Paste.
+It is gluten-free, nut-free, non-GMO, and contains no artificial colorings or preservatives.
+The paste made from fresh ingredients including lemongrass, shallots, galangal, lime juice, turmeric, and Himalayan pink salt.

-I am a huge fan of cooking pastes and find them to be great additions to stir-fry dishes, curries and marinades.
-Additionally, they are a convenient way to add a burst of flavor to a dish and are very versatile.
+I am a huge fan of cooking pastes.
+They are a great addition to stir-fry dishes, curries and marinades.
+Additionally, they are a convenient way to add a burst of flavor to a dish, and are very versatile.

-- It's a balanced meal.
-You get healthy fats and plant-based protein from the tofu, carbohydrates from the grain of your choice, and a large serving of vegetables.
+- It is a balanced meal.
+You get healthy fats and plant-based protein from the tofu, carbohydrates from grain, and a large serving of vegetables.

 - The whole family will enjoy this dish, kids included.